 >> Make MAP enforcement a job It’s easy for Amazon dealers to slash prices with abandon if nobody’s watching.
 Osprey Packs has one employee who spends two-thirds of her time policing MAP compliance, plus other watchdogs across different programs.

-Case study: Osprey Packs
+Case Study: Osprey Packs

-One year ago this month, a shopper could find almost 200 sellers hawking Osprey gear on the Amazon Marketplace: 38 authorized dealers and up to 150 unauthorized ones, “selling our product at either full or discounted retail,” notes Bill Chandler, director of domestic sales at Osprey Packs.
+One year ago this month, a shopper could find almost 200 sellers hawking Osprey gear on the Amazon Marketplace: 38 authorized dealers and up to 150 unauthorized ones, “selling our product at either full or discounted retail,” noted Bill Chandler, director of domestic sales at Osprey Packs.
 “It turned into a wild, wild West scenario,” with some of these shadowy resellers slashing prices up to 20 percent.

 The company was well aware of the problem, but actually tamping it down remained a major challenge.
-Someone at Osprey would call some dealers whenever an off-price product popped up, “but it became a Whac-a-Mole game,” Chandler says.
+Someone at Osprey would call some dealers whenever an off-price product popped up, “but it became a Whac-a-Mole game,” Chandler said.
 “When you have that many people playing in the arena, there’s only so many hours in the day you can devote to it.”

 So Osprey decided to crack down.
 Some of the offenders were authorized brick-and-mortar partners who just weren’t cleared to sell on Amazon; in those cases, a direct phone call often fixed the problem.
 In other cases, it wasn’t clear who the resellers were or how they got the product, so employees did detective work to track them down and sent cease-and-desist letters.
 Osprey occasionally bought product online in order to track the sellers through their shipping addresses, and Chandler even personally knocked on a few doors after tracing unauthorized addresses to private homes (nobody ever answered).

 But the real breakthrough came when Osprey started to reauthorize 100 percent of its U.S. dealer network.
-“Every dealer, no matter if they’ve been with the brand for 40 years or two years, had to reapply,” Chandler says.
+“Every dealer, no matter if they’ve been with the brand for 40 years or two years, had to reapply,” Chandler said.
 “So now I have a way to legally enforce our pricing policy.”
-Some longtime partners were irked, he notes: “Now that we’re trying to put on our big boy pants and be conscientious of the value of our brand at retail, [we’ve been] met with some challenges.”
+Some longtime partners were irked, he noted: “Now that we’re trying to put on our big boy pants and be conscientious of the value of our brand at retail, [we’ve been] met with some challenges.”
 But explaining that the move was meant to protect the dealers’ full-price business usually smoothed things over.

 Now, Osprey is down to just eight authorized third-party resellers on Amazon, all trusted, existing dealers with storefronts and a commitment to the brand’s unilateral pricing policy.
 Osprey’s leaders plan to see how this strategy plays out for at least six more months before deciding if they want to expand that number.
 For now, though, the brand feels a bit more in control of the former Amazon free-for-all, but knows there’s still work to do.
-“I don’t think our hands will ever touch,” Chandler says, “but we’d like to get our hands further around the ball than we currently have it.”
+“I don’t think our hands will ever touch,” Chandler said, “but we’d like to get our hands further around the ball than we currently have it.”